CodingGagan/markdown_test/apis/governance-apis/cost-events-audit-api.md

 Changes at cluster level can range from actions triggered by declarative statements submitted by users (e.g. creation of a Deployment) to automated actions (e.g. cluster autoscaling) or performance events.
 We detect changes that would have an impact on the overall cluster cost using watchers on the Kubernetes API client.

-The watchers are tracking change events across all namespaces within the local/primary cluster (the cluster that the instance of Kubecost you are interacting with via HTTP is running on).
+The watchers are tracking change events across all namespaces within the local/primary cluster (the cluster that the instance of nOps you are interacting with via HTTP is running on).

 ### Supported events